satyajeetkrjha/smdmsyracuse/README.md

     pip install re
     pip install collections
     pip install emoji

-After all the libraries are successfully installed, unzip the file and import the project.
+3.After all the libraries are successfully installed, unzip the file and import the project.
-Run main.py and
+4.Run main.py and
-From nltk download popup download all.
-GetMostreq.py to get The 10 most frequently most occurred words in Tweets and Identifying the most frequently discussed topic in twitter about ChatGPT
+5.From nltk download popup download all 6.GetMostreq.py to get The 10 most frequently most occurred words in Tweets and Identifying the most frequently discussed topic in twitter about ChatGPT

-3.Run the main.py in any ide say Pycharm .